ComplianceAsCode/content/docs/manual/developer/03_creating_content.md

 The `status` key is just for informational purposes and does not have any impact on the processing.

+The  `status` key deprecates the `automated` key - `automated: yes` translates to `status: automated`, and so on.
-The `automated` key was avaliable, which defines whether a control can be checked for using SCAP atomation.
-However, the `status` key is preferred as it provides more information.
+The `status` key is preferred as it it is capable to reflect the control state more accurately.

 When XCCDF rules exist, we will assign them to the controls.
 We will distinguish between XCCDF rules which directly implement the given controls (represented by